openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 ## Thing Configuration

 The configuration is simple, as you just need to give the IP/hostname of the Mycroft instance accessible on the network.
-The default port is 8181, but you could change it if you want.
+The default port is 8181, which can be changed.

 ```
 Thing mycroft:mycroft:myMycroft "Mycroft A.I." @ "Living Room" [host="192.168.X.X"]